 - Unmanned, remotely piloted, powered aerial or ground vehicles. - Mine-resistant ambush-protected (MRAP) vehicles or armored personnel carriers. - High mobility multipurpose wheeled vehicles (HMMWV), two-and-one-half-ton trucks, five-ton trucks, or wheeled vehicles that have a breaching or entry apparatus attached. - Tracked armored vehicles that provide ballistic protection to their occupants. - Command and control vehicles that are either built or modified to facilitate the operational control and direction of public safety units. - Weaponized aircraft, vessels, or vehicles of any kind. - Battering rams, slugs, and breaching apparatuses that are explosive in nature.
-This does not include a handheld, one-person ram. - Firearms and ammunition of .50 caliber or greater, excluding standard-issue shotguns and standard-issue shotgun ammunition. - Specialized firearms and ammunition of less than .50 caliber, including firearms and accessories identified as assault weapons in Penal Code § 30510 and Penal Code § 30515, with the exception of standard-issue firearms. - Any firearm or firearm accessory that is designed to launch explosive projectiles. - Noise-flash diversionary devices and explosive breaching tools.
+This does not include a handheld, one-person ram. - Firearms and ammunition of .50 caliber or greater, excluding standard-issue shotguns and standard-issue shotgun ammunition. - Specialized firearms and ammunition of less than .50 caliber, including firearms and accessories identified as assault weapons in Penal Code § 30510 and Penal Code § 30515, with the exception of standard-issue firearms. - Any firearm or firearm accessory that is designed to launch explosive projectiles.

-- Munitions containing tear gas or OC, excluding standard, service-issued handheld pepper spray. - Area denial electroshock devices, microwave weapons, water cannons, long-range acoustic devices (LRADs), acoustic hailing devices, and sound cannons. - Kinetic energy weapons and munitions. - Any other equipment as determined by a governing body or a state agency to require additional oversight.
+- Noise-flash diversionary devices and explosive breaching tools. - Munitions containing tear gas or OC, excluding standard, service-issued handheld pepper spray. - TASER® Shockwave, microwave weapons, water cannons, and long-range acoustic devices (LRADs). - Kinetic energy weapons and munitions. - Any other equipment as determined by a governing body or a state agency to require additional oversight. - "Military Equipment" does not include general equipment not designated as prohibited or controlled by the federal Defense Logistics Agency.